-The Animal Resources Center is staffed with personnel specialized in animal care and handling to support research and education activities.
-The ARC houses small and large animals in its 7,700 square feet facility and provides information concerning purchasing, basic husbandry, quarantine, and veterinary medical care of laboratory animals.
+The Animal Resource Center is staffed with specialized personnel in animal care and handling to support research and education activities.
+The center houses small and large animals in its 7,700 squares feet facility and provides information concerning purchasing, basic husbandry, quarantine, and veterinary medical care of laboratory animals.

-The ARC also provides technical assistance and advice dealing with animal species used for investigation and supports the research programs by making animals, materials, and animal husbandry supplies readily available.
+The center also provides technical assistance and advice dealing with animal species used for investigation and supports the research programs by making readily available animals, materials and animal husbandry supplies.